lnsongxf/public-expenditure/README.md

-# Jupyter Notebook: Public Expenditure
+# Jupyter Notebook: Optimal Public Expenditure over the Business Cycle

 ## Overview

-This [Jupyter notebook](https://jupyter.org) computes the optimal level of public expenditure in a simple business-cycle matching model.
+This [Jupyter notebook](https://jupyter.org) computes the optimal level of public expenditure in a simple matching model of the business cycle.

 ## Model and simulations